 We feel that as a school it is important that the children realise how fortunate we all are and see that there are others who are less fortunate.
-Therefore, each year we support different charitable organisations, including McMillan Cancer Trust, The Trussell Trust (Hamilton District Foodbank) and UNICEF.
+Therefore, each year we support different charitable organisations, including Children in Need, The Hamilton District Foodbank and Cash for Kids.